qmkarriem/physical-computing-midterm/README.md

 ### Form

 TumbleText is a wearable.
 I modified a passport holder to contain the Photon, battery and breadboard.
 The prototype is small enough to be worn by an adult, but not enough to be reasonably worn by a toddler.
 I'd imagine that the long cord, worn aorund the neck, would actually make a child more likely to trip and fall (thereby triggering more data flows and proving the device works!).
-Similarly, the exposed LEDs would be immediately probed and and decontructed by a child.
+Similarly, the exposed LEDs would be immediately probed and and deconstructed by a child.
 Here I'm expressing a productized eagerness to add bells and whistles (and collect data) without thought to use cases.
 In terms of the presentation of the prototype in class, I inserted a foam board at the back of the enclosure to prevent the Redboard from being damaged during drop testing.

 **Finished Enclosure:**